 Here’s an example from Apartment Therapy.
 In this case, the publisher uses a newsletter style format with an image and a title to entice the subscriber to click.
-Once subscribers click on a title or image they’re taken to the full article, which lives on the publisher’s website.
+Once subscribers click on a title or image, they can see the full article, which lives on the publisher’s website.

-Most publishers send something similar, but each has their own unique take.
+Most publishers send something similar, but each has its unique take.
 VICE, for example, gives subscribers a list of interesting content with story descriptions.
-This publisher focuses more on the description than on imagery.
-Take a look at the snapshot below.
+This publisher focuses more on the description than on imagery:

-There isn’t a one-size-fits-all format for this kind of email.
+There isn’t a universal format for this kind of email.
 It’s all about tempting subscribers to visit your website by offering a sample of the content that’s available.

-Of course, the hope is that subscribers will continue to surf through your website after reading the can’t-resist article about an inspiring athlete or life hacks celebrities swear by.
+The hope is that subscribers will continue to surf through your website after reading the article about an inspiring athlete or life hacks celebrities swear by.

 Publishers have become savvy with email marketing, and are now embedding ads in their emails.
 Because email is so easy to track, publishers can tell advertisers exactly who the target market is and the response rates that their emails get.

-Fashion Magazine can tell Michael Kors what segment the ad will reach, how many subscribers will receive it, what their general interests are, and what kind of response rates are typically achieved through email with this segment.
+Fashion Magazine can tell Michael Kors what segment the ad will reach, how many subscribers will receive it, what their general interests are, and what kind of response rates are achievable through email with this segment.

 Publishers are embracing partnerships too.
-They’re not afraid to reach out to other businesses that are producing good content and share the love.
+They’re not afraid to reach out to other businesses that are producing good content.

 The publisher knows that subscribers value quality content, and are willing to partner with other brands to provide that information.

-In addition, the brands that are featured in this email will likely return the favor and share content from Really Good Emails with their subscribers.
+The brands featured in this email will likely return the favor and share content from Really Good Emails with their subscribers.
 These kinds of partnerships can introduce publishers to a whole new audience.
 Since the email comes from a trusted source, subscribers are more likely to check out the publisher’s website.